Edinburgh with kids

 Edinburgh with my 4 year old

-There were a few things in Edinburgh that were a blast for our older one, but that my youngest was still too little for.
+There were a few things to do in Edinburgh that were perfect for my older child, but that my youngest was still too little for.
+I’m going to give you a breakdown of what kinds of family activities Edinburgh has, and what to know about some of the popular attractions when visiting with kids.

+It’s a gorgeous city, very busy, but also worth seeing!
 Overall, I recommend setting aside 2-3 days in Edinburgh on your Scotland itinerary with kids.

-So, let’s get to it – Edinburgh with kids!
+So, let’s get to it – best things to do in Edinburgh with kids!

 BEST Things to Do in Edinburgh with Kids

-1. Walk the Royal Mile
+1. Walk around the Royal Mile

 Best for: All ages